poupaerta/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/picking_methods/wave.rst

 Wave picking is ideal for warehouses that need to optimize the handling of high order volumes while managing complex picking criteria.
-With wave transfers, orders are grouped into waves based on factors like product location, category, or schedule shipping times.
+With wave transfers, orders are grouped into waves based on factors like product location, category, or scheduled shipping times.
 Each wave is assigned to a different employee for the most efficient execution.

 Wave picking is particularly useful for operations where multiple sales orders (SOs), or a single